gsemet/pipenv-to-requirements/README.rst

 Just before building source/binary/wheel package of your python module, execute:

-To generated frozen dependencies:

-    pipenv run pipenv_to_requirements -f

 For not frozen dependencies:

     pipenv run pipenv_to_requirements

+To generated frozen dependencies (ie, all dependencies have their version frozen):

+    pipenv run pipenv_to_requirements -f

-It will generate ``requirements.txt`` and, if applicable, ``requirements-dev.txt`` in the current directory.
+It will generate ``requirements.txt`` and, if applicable, ``requirements-dev.txt``, in the current directory.

 Contributing